blondchapri/Battery-Management-System-V1-for-hellhound-V1/README.md

 # Battery-Management-System-V1-for-hellhound-V1
-first iteration of the BMS for hellhound v1 \
+first iteration of the BMS for hellhound v1
-this bms is for a  23s2p lipo4 battery \
+-this bms is for a  23s2p lipo4 battery
-using esp32 wroom 32 as the master controler \
+-using esp32 wroom 32 as the master controler
-2x BQ76952 for cell monitoring \
+-2x BQ76952 for cell monitoring
-B57867S0103J140 for cell temps \
+-B57867S0103J140 for cell temps
-THN 10-7210WIR as 3v3 powersupply \
+-THN 10-7210WIR as 3v3 powersupply
-ISO1640BDR for isolated I2C communication \
+-ISO1640BDR for isolated I2C communication
-2155108241 for main line sockets \
+-2155108241 for main line sockets
-2132250211 for cell monitors sockets \
+-2132250211 for cell monitors sockets
-all the caps and resistors are in 0805 package \
-transistors in sot-23 package \
+-all the caps and resistors are in 0805 package -transistors in sot-23 package

 # PCB Layout
 <img width="658" height="845" alt="image" src="https://github.com/user-attachments/assets/94c47ad1-c29e-4e2d-8164-019e96915ff6" />